P-Layer-app/download/README.md

 1. If artist is empty or title looks like raw filename with extension, row is dimmed.
 2. `⚠️` icon means non-standard sample rate (not 44.1 kHz).
+3. A subtle dot in the Hook column means both hook markers are set for that track.

 ## Last Played Order in `Tracks`